tcarruth/MSEtool/README.md

 # MSEtool

-MSEtool is an extension of DLMtool R package and provides simulation tools for management strategy evaluation informing data-rich fisheries.
+MSEtool is an extension of the DLMtool R package and provides simulation tools for management strategy evaluation informing data-rich fisheries.
 Find more information about DLMtool and MSEtool at [http://datalimitedtoolkit.org/](http://datalimitedtoolkit.org/).

 ## Installation